nazime1/Principles-of-Software/docs/patterns.md

 ### Memento

-A program using the **Memento** pattern <span style="color:blue;">captures and externalizes an object's internal state so the object can be restored to this state later, without violating encapsulation</span>; one object stores another object's state.
+A program using the **Memento** pattern <span style="color:#0091ff;">captures and externalizes an object's internal state so the object can be restored to this state later, without violating encapsulation</span>; one object stores another object's state.
 See the example below for details on a memento in action:

     import java.util.ArrayList;
     import java.util.ListIterator;